Aurora-Borealis-hr/vasylProxy/README.md

-# vasylProxy
+# proxy

-Proxy server that routes all request to servers and then responses back to the client
+* routes all request to servers and then responses back to the client
+* balances load between three servers
+* logs events to Elasticsearch

-* Written in KOA JS,
+* Written in Express.js,
 * Tested with Mocha and Chai
 * Continuous integration: Circle CI
 * Containerized with Docker